Skip to content

 How does PPR scoring work compared to standard scoring?

 In PPR (points per reception) leagues, a player earns an extra point for every catch on top of standard yardage and touchdown scoring, which boosts the value of high-target pass catchers like slot receivers and pass-catching running backs.
 In standard scoring, only yardage and touchdowns count, which favors touchdown-dependent and rushing-heavy players.
-The same player's weekly point total can shift by several points depending purely on which format you are in.
+The same player's weekly point total can shift by several points depending purely on which format you're in.

 How many fantasy football players actually use AI tools?